dhis2/dhis2-docs-implementation/content/tracker_aggregate/tracker-aggregate-integration.md

 Aggregate digital data packages (inclusive of standard aggregate dashboards) are available for health programmes such as TB, HIV, malaria, RMNCAH and disease surveillance.
 Aggregate packages include:

 1. Data set, data elements and category option sets ('target' for sending tracker data)
-2. Metadata codes that are AWX compliant and enable the mapping of data values from tracker to the aggregate 'target'
+2. Metadata codes that are ADX compliant and enable the mapping of data values from tracker to the aggregate 'target'

 In addition, tracker packages are being developed for a growing number of use cases such as immunisation eRegistries and case-based surveillance for TB, HIV and integrated disease reporting.
 Where tracker data packages are designed to capture data that can be aggregated and submitted to the corresponding aggregate dataset, we have included the following in the tracker digital data packages: